Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 ### Module Manager with Reflection

-Some module manager use runtime and category features in Objective-C to get moudles.
+Some module manager use runtime and category features in Objective-C to get modules.
 Such as getting class with `NSClassFromString `, then use `performSelector:` `NSInvocation`to perform methods.

 The general implementation is adding new interfaces with categories in the module manager, and in the category method, use strings to get class with runtime and perform methods.